According to Whatis.techtarget.com, the definition of Business Sustainability is as follows:

 Does everyone need one?
 Not necessarily.

 Smaller organizations and startups may wish to wait a little while before devoting resources to this endeavor.
-However, any business at any stage can make strides in this direction by determining their goals and implementing strategies to help attain them.
+However, any business at any stage can make strides in this direction by determining its goals and implementing strategies to help attain them.

 Creating A Sustainability Plan